papivot/vmservice-registry/README.md

-# Docker Registry Deployment Script for vSphere with Tanzu
+# Docker Registry Deployment Script for vSphere Supervisor

 This script automates the deployment of a private Docker registry on a vSphere with Tanzu Kubernetes cluster.
 It sets up a Virtual Machine, configures it with Docker, and runs the official Docker registry image, making it accessible via a LoadBalancer service.